 The point that Benjamin Franklin was trying to make is that for every moment that you do not work, this will cost you money.
-Of course, this is only true if there is a job that would pay you at that moment.
+Of course, this is only true if there is a job that would pay you during times that choose not to work.

 Shift work and The Problems it Entails

 Or what about that week of vacation you want to take to the beach?
 That week, for me, is five days of missed work.
-So, that beach trip isn’t just the cost of renting the house, buying the gas to drive the cars, and the cost of food.
+So, that beach trip costs more than just renting the house, buying the gas to drive the cars, and the cost of food.

 It is also missed opportunity cost from not working.
-That beach trip costs more than twice what we paid for it.
+Most of the time our beach trip costs more than twice what we paid for it.

 Speaking of vacation, I know that in many private practice groups people will have to pay others to get a day off.
-It costs money.
+All of this costs money.

 Money is a Means to an End

-As we contemplate all of our decisions and the opportunity cost involved, I want to encourage you to think differently than Benjamin Franklin wanted you to above.
+As we contemplate all of our decisions and the opportunity cost involved, I want to encourage you to think differently than Benjamin Franklin.

 What’s the purpose of money?
-Many of us work to use money in order to buy something else.
-It’s not like we cherish feeling the cotton in our pocket.
+Many of us work for money in order to buy something else.
+It’s not like we cherish the feeling of cotton (or plastic) in our pocket.

 We use money on college degrees, weddings, vacations, and essential items (food, water, housing, etc).
-All of those things have an intrinsic value.
+All of these things have an intrinsic value.
 Your time has a certain value, too.

 The point is that you can work your whole life to make money just to find that you missed all of the life opportunities to spend time with family and friends.
 Money is not the end all, be all.

-Trust me when I say that almost no one on their death bed wishes that they had worked more, made more money, or spent more time away from their family.
+Trust me when I say no one on their death bed wishes that they had worked more, made more money, or spent more time away from their family.

 This begs an important question.
 How do we decide whether to say yes or no to something?
 Remember, It’s not all about the benajamin’s (I guess Benjamin got it wrong twice).

-For me, it always has to do with being valued.
-In my mind, that means being valued with money (being paid more), time (off), or recognition.
+For me, it has to do with being valued.
+In my mind, this means being valued with money (being paid more), time (off), or recognition.

 When you are deciding whether to pick up that extra shift, don’t forget why you are trying to make money in the first place.
 Or, if you are considering the opportunity cost of missing work for vacation, just remember the point of obtaining money in the first place.
 It’s just a resource.